simonallfrey/programmingPhoenixLiveviewSlime/README.md

 # Pentoslime

-Example of using Slime (http://slime-lang.com/) with Phoenix Liveview
+Example of using Slime (http://slime-lang.com/reference/) with Phoenix Liveview

+A more extensive reference (for slim, slime's ruby mother) https://rubydoc.info/gems/slim

+Uses the good work of Jonathan Yankovich (https://github.com/tensiondriven/phoenix_slime.git) Who added the heex support to slime for liveview.

+Unfortunately the pull request seems to have stalled: https://github.com/slime-lang/slime/pull/168

 In mix.exs